 CON DAO, THE PARADISE ISLAND

-This group of 16 mountainous islands lost in the vastness of the East Sea, classified as a national marine and land park, captivates travellers with its wild, unspoiled and dazzling nature.
+This group of 16 mountainous islands lost in the vastness of the East Sea, classified as a national marine and land park, captivates travellers with its wild, unspoiled, dazzling nature.
 This archipelago, still very well preserved, offers Edenic beaches, water with 50 shades of blue and turtles which, from April to November, offer the spectacle of egg laying and hatching.
 A dream to be shared by two!

 The sumptuous beaches of Con Dao